daneroo/scrobbleCast/scrape/nodejs-es6/README.md

 ## TODO

+- restore-pg switches from default `saveButVerifyIfDuplicate` to `checkThenSaveItem` on first fail...

++ pgcrypto in pg.init
-- pgcrypto + digest in pg.init
++ digest in pg.items, with index on expression: no speedup

 ## Docker